badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 ![Example communication](https://microsoft.github.io/language-server-protocol/overviews/lsp/img/language-server-sequence.png).

-The method analysis the parameter, performs some Pharo code, and then answer with the expected LSP structure.
+The method analysis the parameter, performs some Pharo code, and then answers with the expected LSP structure.

 #### Example of code completion